ArduPilot/ardupilot_wiki/common/source/docs/common-gremsy-pixyu-gimbal.rst

 The ROI feature points the vehicle and/or camera to point at a target.
 This can be tested by doing the following:

 - Ensure the vehicle has GPS lock
 - If using the Mission Planner, go to the Flight Data screen and right-mouse-button-click on a point about 50m ahead of the vehicle (the orange and red lines show the vehicle's current heading), select **Point Camera Here** and input an altitude of -50 (meters).
-The camera should point forward and then tilt down at about 45 degrees
+The camera should point forward and then pitch down at about 45 degrees

 .. image:: ../../../images/Tarot_BenchTestROI.jpg
     :target: ../_images/Tarot_BenchTestROI.jpg